Resources

 3D Tiles Explained: The Open Streaming Standard

-What 3D Tiles is, why it matters for surveyors, and how the OGC standard streams massive point clouds and models in any browser.
+What 3D Tiles is, why it matters for surveyors, and how the OGC streaming standard handles massive point clouds and photogrammetry models in any browser.

 July 22, 2024